jmsadair/ConcurrentHuffman/README.md

   make test
 ```
 # Usage
 Using this file compression tool is simple.
-To encode a file, provide the name of the file you would like to compress and a name for the compressed file
-that will be created.
+To compress a file, provide the name of the file you would like to compress and a name for the compressed file that will be created.
 ```cpp
   #include "concurrent_huffman.h"